Fast and simple - the 25 % cash rebate

 If a production coordinator is used in the production, the following must be adhered to:

-- The coordinator procures services for the main producer, pays the invoices and charges the main producer for their expenses and the coordinator's own fee.
+- The coordinator procures services for the main producer, pays the invoices and charges the main producer for their expenses and the coordinator's personal fee.
 The coordinator keeps an itemised record of all expenses.

 - Tekes disburses the main producer provided the record of expenses and auditor's statement has been submitted to Tekes by the deadline.

 The auditor must ensure that the items in the record of expenses have been paid to the subcontractors and that the main producer has paid the coordinator's invoice.
 Some costs may be disbursed during the production against a separate audit.
 Cost statements are submitted in the Tekes Online Service, appended with an auditor's report of specified form by an independent Finnish auditor (link coming later).
 The targeted disbursement time is 21 days after the submission of the cost statement and appendices to Tekes.

 Find more information about applying and the application documents please visit: https://www.tekes.fi/en/funding/production-incentive-for-the-audiovisual...

 The Berlin International Film Festival, Berlin, 9.-19.2. & 9.-17.2.